-The Spring Framework is an open-source framework for the Java platform and .NET framework that focuses on managing business objects with a layered architecture.
-When developing under the open-source spring framework for Java and .NET, what are the best practices in transaction management, data access and aspect oriented programming.
+Spring is an open source framework for the Java platform and .NET framework that focuses on managing business objects with a layered architecture.
+When developing under the open source Spring framework for Java and .NET, what are the best practices in transaction management, data access and aspect-oriented programming?
 Learn about using the Spring IDE and mastering the core container and security.
-Stay up-to-date on Spring development tools, Spring web services and Spring python.
-In this section on Spring Framework, we offer news, research and tutorials to help you develop applications, keep them secure and get a handle on managing data, objects and the core container.
-The Spring framework is an open source framework for the Java platform and .NET framework that focuses on managing business objects with a layered architecture.
+Stay up-to-date on Spring development tools, Spring Web services and Spring python.
+In this section on Spring, we offer news, research and tutorials to help you develop applications, keep them secure and get a handle on managing data, objects and the core container.

 News:1 - 3 of 37